Carlo Petrini (footballer): Playing career

 Petrini played as a striker in the Italian Serie A for eight seasons (112 games, 19 goals), representing AC Milan, Torino, Varese, Ternana, Roma, Hellas Verona and Bologna.

-His career almost ended after he received a three years and six-month ban from football in the Totonero 1980 match-fixing scandal.
+His career almost ended after he received a three-year and six-month ban from football in the Totonero 1980 match-fixing scandal.
 After 1982, he played for a few more seasons.

 After retirement

 After ending his career in football in the mid-eighties, Petrini devoted himself to business, for a time managing his own finance company.
 After initial success, the business was affected by the accumulation of debts to moneylenders.
 To escape his creditors, Petrini left Italy and took refuge in France, where he lived for several years in complete anonymity.

 Petrini's name came back to the headlines in 1995.
-His 19-year-old son, Diego, was dying from a brain tumor in the Galliera hospital in Genoa, and he launched an appeal through the media, asking to see his father, whom he had not heard from for the past six years.
+His 19-year-old son, Diego, was dying from a brain tumour in the Galliera hospital in Genoa, and he launched an appeal through the media, asking to see his father, whom he had not heard from for the past six years.
 Diego, a promising footballer, died without seeing Petrini, who had decided not to return to Italy.
 Petrini later wrote a touching book of poetry inspired by this sad story after his final return to Italy in 1998.

-Carlo Petrini, who resided in his native Monticiano, had been affected for some time from a severe form of glaucoma, which had caused almost complete blindness in his left eye and serious impairment of the right.
+Carlo Petrini, who resided in his native Monticiano, had been affected for some time by a severe form of glaucoma, which had caused almost complete blindness in his left eye and serious impairment of the right.
 According to the doctors who had cared for him over the years, and put him through five surgeries, the disease could be related to the usage of many performance-enhancing drugs during his career.

 Books

 In 2000, Petrini published his autobiography, Nel fango del dio pallone (In the Mud of Holy Football), in which he narrates in first person several events he witnessed, or was involved in, in the Italian football world.
-Petrini stats in particular that the practice of doping in the sixties and seventies was rampant, and he claims to have used them too multiple times aided and abetted by sports doctors.
-He also tells about having been involved or having witnessed cases of match-fixing.
+Petrini states in particular that the practice of doping in the sixties and seventies was rampant, and he claims to have used it multiple times, aided and abetted by sports doctors.
+He also tells about having been involved in or having witnessed cases of match-fixing.

 Petrini subsequently published another book, 'Il calciatore suicidato' (The Suicided Footballer), where he personally investigated the mysterious death of Donato Bergamini, a player for Cosenza, who was found dead in 1989 on Route 106 near Roseto Capo Spulico.
 Despite the courts ruling the death a suicide, Petrini argued that the death of the footballer had occurred at the hands of local criminals.

 Petrini went on to publish six more books, the last of which is titled Lucianone da Monticiano, (2012), and is a biography of football manager Luciano Moggi.